 The main 2 objectives of the RLV-TD mission are

-- To provide assistance to the Coast Guard for mid-sea wind measurement.
+- To assist the Coast Guard for mid-sea wind measurement.

 - To assist the National Institute of Ocean Technology (NIOT) for shipborne telemetry.